Multiple studies indicate, that the US has now crossed the magic line of over half of the population owning a vibrator.

 It is not surprising, when you think about the fact, that vibrators make up over 80 percent of all sex toy purchases and the industry in US alone is projected to sell US$7.9 Billion in the year 2022 [R&M].
 That’s

-A 5 year old study (2017) found that over half the UK population own and use a vibrator – which makes the US numbers even less surprising 5 years later, also considering, that maybe a bit hornier population is behind those numbers?
+A 5 year old study (2017) found that over half the UK population own and use a vibrator – which makes the US numbers even less surprising 5 years later.

 How many people are buying vibrators each month?